Kurento/kurento/source/user/troubleshooting.rst

 So if you are running a Docker image, ``.local`` names won't be correctly resolved even if you install the required packages.
 This happens with Kurento or whatever other software; it seems to be a Docker configuration problem / bug.

+**Disabling mDNS in Chrome**

+Chrome allows disabling mDNS, which is something that could be useful during development.
+However when development is finished, don't forget to test your application with default settings, including with this option enabled!

+To disable mDNS, open this URL: ``chrome://flags/#enable-webrtc-hide-local-ips-with-mdns`` and change the setting to "Disabled".

 ICE fails with timeouts